DivyaKarade/OmicLearn/CONTRIBUTING.md

 ### 4. Write Documentation

-Implementing our [Omic Learn Wiki](https://github.com/OmicEra/OmicLearn/wiki) page would be great idea!
+Implementing our [OmicLearn Wiki](https://github.com/OmicEra/OmicLearn/wiki) page would be great idea!
 You might add articles, detailed explanations or blog posts into the our pages.

 ---